Historical Heroes: Patrick Leigh Fermor

 Patrick Leigh Fermor died in 2011 at the grand old age of 96, a life well lived.
 Within two years his long awaited third book, the completion of his epic walk to Constantinople, The Broken Road (a wonderful title, taking into account its difficult birth) was published with the help of Artemis Cooper and Colin Thubron.
 Astonishingly they have described the book as not requiring a huge amount of work.
 Was he playing with us the whole time?
 Or did he worry too much about its reception – his sensitivity to reviews comes across throughout his biography.

 In 2014 Abducting a General: The Kreipe Operation and SOE in Crete was published.
 Paddy had always been polite about William Stanley Moss’ book, but felt the Cretan involvement did not have sufficient prominence.
 He was able to pay tribute to his mountain-loving comrades in this account, but brand new it was not.
 The story of Abducting a General’s publication is particularly Fermoresque.
 Originally commissioned as a 5,000 word essay in 1965, it was delivered nearly a year late and six times the length requested, consequently (and understandably), brutally edited.
-The 2014 edition ensured the Cretan participation in the kidnapping was given sufficient prominence.
+The 2014 edition ensured the Cretan participation in the kidnapping was given its rightful place.
 As Cooper wrote, it is significant historically and perhaps most importantly is ‘a paean of praise to Crete and the Cretans.’

 Paddy’s old adversary was reunited with his captor in 1975 for the Greek version of This is Your Life.
 It’s available on YouTube and worth watching as Paddy, ever the showman, takes over and translates between the Athenian presenter, veteran Cretan resistance fighters and the General as those involved in the abduction, both voluntarily and involuntarily, met up again after 30 years.
 A musical tribute to Filedem brings down the curtain as they all drink from the same fountains.
 Patrick Leigh Fermor: a British, Greek and now Historical Hero.